JuliaActors/Actors.jl/docs/src/intro.md

 ## Behaviors: `become` and `become!`

 We want our actor to do something more meaningful!
 Let's write our own behavior.
-We want our actor to calculate something and to `send` the result back to a given address:
+We want it to calculate something and to `send` the result back to a given address:

 ```@repl intro
 function calc(addr::Link, f::Function, args...)